shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

-(i.e. the "lift") of the variant, the lift is highest in the first moments that it is seen by each person, and then decreases over time, such that the longer it takes the person to convert, the less impact that the variant had (relative to the control) on their conversion decision.
+(i.e. the "lift") of the variant, the lift is highest in the first moments that it is seen by each person, and then decreases over time, such that the longer it takes the person to convert, the less impact that the variant has (relative to the control) on their conversion decision.
 In other words, the variant has provided an **immediate lift** but the lift diminishes over time, such that the people in the `A` and `B` groups who are converting sometime in the future (say, at the